 Indicator Functions Power () Illuminates when the power to the computer is on, blinks in Standby mode, and turns off when the computer is in Hibernate mode or off.
 Battery ← Illuminates when the computer is using battery power, blinks when the battery is running out of power, and double-blinks when the battery is charging.
 Memory Stick Pro/Duo Illuminates when data is read from or written to the Memory Stick media.
 (Do not enter Standby mode or turn off the computer when this indicator is on.)
 When the indicator is off, the Memory Stick media is not being used.
 Optical disc drive Illuminates when data is read from or written to the optical disc.
 When the indicator is off, the optical disc is not being used.
+Built-in MOTION EYE camera Illuminates while the built-in MOTION EYE camera is in use.
 Hard disk Illuminates when data is read from or written to the hard disk.
 Do not enter Standby mode or turn off the computer when this indicator is on.
 Num lock 1 Press the Num Lk key to activate the numeric keypad.
 Press it a second time to deactivate the numeric keypad.
 The numeric keypad is not active when the indicator is off.
-Caps lock Press the Caps Lock key to type letters in uppercase.
+Caps lock 🖺 Press the Caps Lock key to type letters in uppercase.
 Letters appear in lowercase if you press the Shift key while the indicator is on.
 Press the key a second time to turn off the indicator.
 Normal typing resumes when the Caps Lock indicator is off.
-Scroll lock 🗊 Press the Scr Lk key to change how you scroll the display.
+Scroll lock 🕏 Press the Scr Lk key to change how you scroll the display.
 Normal scrolling resumes when the Scr Lk indicator is off.
 The Scr Lk key functions differently depending on the program you are using and does not work with all programs.
-Bluetooth 🐉 Illuminates when the WIRELESS switch is set to ON and Bluetooth technology is enabled.
 WIRELESS LAN Illuminates when the wireless LAN function is running.